edwinsteele/setup-scripts/README.md

 * gemini: not sure... possibly initial config files from original gemini install?
 * vagrant: provisioning of gemini-type VM using vagrant.
 Only setup locally as I didn't want to spend time learning EC2 provisioning inside vagrant.
 Eventually switched to using ansible directly, rather than through vagrant

-# Provisioning a Linux VM on an existing OS Install
+# Provisioning a VM on an existing Install

+This is the case where a base OS install already exists, either because a cloud provider image has been used, or a virtualbox OS install has already been setup
 Assumes that your default ssh public key is installed on the server under the account that you'll be using for provisioning (root)

+## Common preceeding steps
-1. workon ansible  (venv should already exist)
+1. `workon ansible`  (the virtualenv should already exist from previous work)
+2. `cd ~/Code/setup-scripts/ansible`
-2. replace the host in vagrant/mercury-vm/ansible_hosts with the newly provisioned host
+2. Replace the host in `hosts` with the IP address of the newly provisioned host, placing it in the group section that corresponds to the `--limit` argument used in the `ansible-playbook` commands for the appropriate type of VM install
 3. cd ~/Code/local/startssl; ./make_bundles.sh

+## Provisioning a Linux VM

-4. test ansible connectivity: `ansible -u root all -i vagrant/mercury-vm/ansible_hosts -m ping`.
+4. test ansible connectivity: `ansible -u root -i hosts --limit local-linux -m ping`.
 This will give a pong response.
-5. Initial system setup: `ansible-playbook -u root -i vagrant/mercury-vm/ansible_hosts ansible/wordspeak/initial.yml`
+5. `ansible-playbook -u root -i hosts --limit local-linux ansible/wordspeak/initial.yml`
-5. Initial system setup: `ansible-playbook -u root -i vagrant/mercury-vm/ansible_hosts ansible/wordspeak/base_nginx.yml`
+5. `ansible-playbook -u root -i hosts --limit local-linux ansible/wordspeak/base_nginx.yml`
-11. Setup python2.7: `ansible-playbook -u root -i vagrant/mercury-vm/ansible_hosts ansible/wordspeak/python27-setup.yml`
+11. `ansible-playbook -u root -i hosts --limit local-linux ansible/wordspeak/python27-setup.yml`
-12. Setup my user account: `ansible-playbook -u root -i vagrant/mercury-vm/ansible_hosts ansible/wordspeak/esteele.yml`
+12. `ansible-playbook -u root -i hosts --limit local-linux ansible/wordspeak/esteele.yml`
-13. Setup all the system modules required for wordspeak deployment: `ansible-playbook -u root -i vagrant/mercury-vm/ansible_hosts ansible/wordspeak/wordspeak-deploy.yml`
+13. `ansible-playbook -u root -i hosts --limit local-linux ansible/wordspeak/wordspeak-deploy.yml`
-14. Setup the language_explorer site: `ansible-playbook -u root -i vagrant/mercury-vm/ansible_hosts ansible/wordspeak/language_explorer.yml`
+14. `ansible-playbook -u root -i vagrant/mercury-vm/ansible_hosts ansible/wordspeak/language_explorer.yml`
-15. Logon to the VM to perform the rest of the steps
-16. Update `/etc/hosts` to have FQDN for host, not just machine name
-16. Run ~/.dropbox-dist/dropboxd , paste the activation URL into a browser , ctrl-c the dropboxd process and then ~/.dropbox-dist/dropbox.py start
-17. Copy esteele ssh keys and ssh config
-18. Test github with `ssh -T git@github.com`.
-19. `cd ~/Code && git clone git@github.com:edwinsteele/wordspeak.org.git` (listed at the end of esteele.yml)
-19. `cd ~/Code/wordspeak.org && git submodule update --init`  (listed at the end of esteele.yml)
-20. `cd ~/Code && git clone git@github.com:edwinsteele/dotfiles.git`
-21. `cd ~/Code/dotfiles && ./make.sh`
-23. `. ~/.virtualenvs/wordspeak_n7/bin/activate`
-24. `pip install -r ~/Code/wordspeak.org/requirements.txt`

-# Provisioning an OpenBSD VM on an existing OS Install
+# Provisioning an OpenBSD VM

-## Manual preceeding steps
+## OpenBSD-specific preceeding steps
 * do install from CD,
 * selecting correct timezone
 * setup root .ssh/authorized_keys

 ## Provisioning a local VM

-* `workon ansible`
-* `cd ~/Code/setup-scripts/ansible`
 * `ansible-playbook -u root -i hosts --limit local-openbsd openbsd/bootstrap.yml`
 * `ansible-playbook -u root -i hosts --limit local-openbsd wordspeak/initial.yml`
 * `ansible-playbook -u root -i hosts --limit local-openbsd wordspeak/base_nginx.yml`